-The shares of common stock covered by this prospectus will be sold or otherwise disposed of by the selling stockholder, and the selling stockholder will receive all of the proceeds from dispositions of such shares or interests therein.
+The shares of common stock covered by this prospectus will be sold or otherwise disposed of by the selling stockholders, and the selling stockholders will receive all of the proceeds from dispositions of such shares or interests therein.
 We will not receive any proceeds from the disposition of the shares covered by this prospectus or interests therein.
+However, we will receive the proceeds from any exercise of the warrants by payment of cash by the selling stockholders, which proceeds would be used for our general corporate purposes.

-SELLING STOCKHOLDER
+SELLING STOCKHOLDERS